Dick R. Bohrnstedt

-Dick R. Bohrnstedt (born April 28, 1950) is a former American professional tennis player who played from 1972-1979.
+Dick R. Bohrnstedt (born April 28, 1950) is an American former professional tennis player who played from 1972-1979.
 He was a 2-time CIF singles champion from Redlands High School (1967,68), and 2-time All-American at USC (1971,72).

 In 1973, on the ATP tour, he reached the quarterfinals of the Welsh Open on grass, and the semifinals of the U.S. National Hardcourts in Aptos, CA, defeating 1973 U.S. Open men's singles runner-up, world #5 Jan Kodeš, 6-4, 6-3.
 In 1974 indoor tournaments he reached the quarterfinals of the Canadian Indoor after defeating Vitas Gerulaitis, the quarterfinals in the Arkansas International, and the semifinals in Salt Lake City.

 He reached a career-high ranking of world No. 98 in 1977.
 Altogether he played 101 singles matches at the highest level and 78 doubles matches.
 His brother David Bohrnstedt played tennis for Southern Methodist University.